 Now, it’s time to flex those muscles as we embark on a new life for you, that is, blogging.
 In short, let’s get started.
 This tutorial will teach you how to start a blog in less than 15 minutes or even less.

 Ask yourself these questions to narrow your blog topic:

-- What do you like to share to your readers?
+- What do you like to share with your readers?

 - What are you passionate about and like to write about?

-- What skills and experiences you have that you can share to you readers?
+- What skills and experiences you have that you can share with your readers?